AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/covert-into-multilingual-deliveries.md

 ---
-title: Convert email and SMS deliveries and templates into multilingual
+title: Convert an existing email, SMS delivery or template to multilingual
-description: This video demonstrates how an existing Adobe Campaign Standard (ACS) email or SMS delivery or delivery template can be easily converted to multilingual.
+description: This video demonstrates how an existing email, SMS delivery, or a delivery template can be easily converted to multilingual.
 feature: Multi-lingual Deliveries
 topics: Mobile
 kt: 1703